National Science Institute: History

-The organization was started in 1996 at the Grand Valley State University in Allendale, Michigan as a group of friends, experimenting with university surplus equipment.
-The group grew over several years, and several name changes into a small company, The Geek Group, leasing a building in Grand Rapids at 344 Ionia Ave SW.
+The organization was started in 1996 at Grand Valley State University in Allendale, Michigan as a group of friends, experimenting with university surplus equipment.
+Over several years, the group grew and changed its name several times, eventually becoming a company called The Geek Group.
+It leased a building at 344 Ionia Ave SW in Grand Rapids.
 The Geek Group later moved to Kalamazoo and became a 501(c)(3) non-profit organization.
 In early 2010 the Kalamazoo County Treasurer seized the organization's headquarters, which was then located in Kalamazoo Township, Michigan, a suburb of Kalamazoo, after the organization refused to pay property taxes of over $100,000.
 The organization appealed, unsuccessfully.

 NSI was sponsored by many companies, the majority of them small businesses local to the organization, but also some larger companies such as Rustoleum.
 They supplemented this donation income by charging for some research and development services.

 The organization moved back to Grand Rapids in December 2010, into a 43,000 sqft facility on Leonard Street NW, called "The Leonard Street Labs."
-On January 2, 2014, a fire partially destroyed the organization's facility.
-Although no one was hurt, the building was closed to the public once again for repairs.
+On January 2, 2014, the facility was damaged by a fire; although no one was hurt, the building was temporarily closed for repairs.